IABTechLab/uid2docs/README.md

 ### UID2 Operator

 These organizations operate the API to generate and manage UID2s and UID2 tokens.
 Multiple operators comprise the UID2 System.
-Participants have the option to select an Operator or become Operators themselves.
+Participants have the option to select an Open Operator or become a Closed Operator themselves.

 #### Functions